Indoor air quality: the impact of CO2 on health and well-being at work

 - The concentration of CO2 emitted by human activities :

-We are talking mainly about the use of fossil fuels (oil, gas, coal) and land use change (agriculture and deforestation).
-It is mainly caused by the transport sector, industry and housing.
-These artificially increase the concentration of greenhouse gases in the atmosphere, and consequently increase global warming.
+Mainly caused by the use of fossil fuels (oil, gas, coal) and land use change (agriculture and deforestation).
+Moreover, it is produced by the transport sector, industry and housing.
+These emissions increase the concentration of greenhouse gases in the atmosphere, and consequently increase global warming.

 - The concentration of CO2 emitted by human respiration: